Chimbote: Air

+Rail

 The Chimbote-Huallanca rail line, built in 1922, serves as a railway for coal and iron mines on the interior and a railway for the river valley by transporting rice, cotton, sugarcane, and bananas.

 Bus terminal

 El Chimbador Bus Terminal is Chimbote's primary ground transportation facility.
 The bus terminal is located outside of the city.
 It has become a vital connection for the region's workers, travelers and visitors, serving nearly 6,000 passengers a day.
 Currently there are 30 bus carriers offering services for national and international travel.

 Port

 The port of Chimbote is considered by some one of the most beautiful and safest ports in the Peruvian coast.
 It extends 12 km, from Caleta Colorada Bay (Red Creek Bay) in the north, where the present marine facilities are located, to Anconcillo in the south.